coilysiren/lynncyrin.github.io/_posts/2017-06-04-help-wanted.md

 You'll be working on one of more of the tasks below:

-- *(back end)* copy a 5000 row spreadsheet into the database, while formatting the data into the appropriate database objects
+- *(back end)* copy a 5000 row spreadsheet into the database, while formatting the data into the appropriate database objects, and uploading the associated images
 - *(front end)* implement the static / info page portions of the front end.
+You'll be working off a PDF of the designs from a previous designer.

 ## $$$